 3. Observe what emotions you are feeling in this moment.
 Ask yourself, “AM I HUNGRY?”
 Or are you trying to use food to avoid an uncomfortable feeling such as restlessness, stress, loneliness, frustration, etc. This will address the WHY you eat portion of the Mindful Eating Cycle.
 (And don’t forget, our intentions of eating goal is to feel better after the meal then before you started!)

 4. Act out of self-care and concerns.
 Let your wise and nurturing self move you in a new direction.
 Reflect on how acting in a more thoughtful and caring way toward yourself will make you feel later that day, then act accordingly out of self-care and and self-concern.
 When you do put this into practice, congratulate yourself!
 You are strengthening the brakes and making pausing your skillful response to old habits and daily stress!

 There are a lot of things to grasp and digest above.
 To put it simply, the first step to changing the way you eat and overcome emotional eating is pure awareness.
 This awareness helps dissolve autopilot behaviors.
 Begin to think of yourself as detectives (and not as hanging judges!).
 By paying attention you may begin to notice your food habits.
 As you become more mindful of each decision point in your Mindful Eating Cycle, you’ll discover small changes that can make a big difference in why, when, what, how, and how much you eat and where you invest your energy.
 It is ok to ask for help too.
-I’m hoping this article helps empower you to take steps to improving your own self-care, however if you feel a little overwhelmed, our nutrition coaching and workshops are here to help.
-I invite you to schedule a call with us, share your story and struggles, and we can discuss how we can overcome emotional eating together.
+I’m hoping this article helps empower you to take steps to improving your own self-care, however if you feel a little overwhelmed, I invite you to schedule a call with us, share your story and struggles, and we can discuss how we can overcome emotional eating together.